cs3110/textbook/src/chapters/correctness/black_glass_box.md

 what boundaries may exist in the space of values manipulated by a data abstraction.
 The rep invariant is a particularly effective tool for constructing useful test cases.
 Looking at the rep invariant of the `Rational` data abstraction above, we see that it requires that `q` is non-zero.
-Therefore we should construct test cases to see whether it's possible to cause that invariant to be violated.
+Therefore, we should construct test cases to see whether it's possible to cause that invariant to be violated.